American Academy of Arts and Letters: Early years

 The American Academy and Institute of Arts and Letters was formed from three parent organizations.
-The first, the American Social Science Association, was founded in 1865, at Boston.
+The first, the American Social Science Association, was founded in 1865 in Boston.
 The second was the National Institute of Arts and Letters, which ASSA's membership created in 1898.
 The qualification for membership in the NIAL was notable achievement in art, music, or literature.
 The NIAL's membership was at first limited to 150 (all men).
-The third organization was the American Academy of Arts, which NIAL's membership created in 1904, as a preeminent national arts institution, styling itself after the French Academy.
+The third organization was the American Academy of Arts, which NIAL's membership created in 1904 as a preeminent national arts institution, styling itself after the French Academy.

 The AAA's first seven academicians were elected from ballots cast by the NIAL membership.
 They were William Dean Howells, Samuel L. Clemens, Edmund Clarence Stedman, and John Hay, representing literature; Augustus Saint-Gaudens and John La Farge, representing art; and Edward MacDowell, representing music.
 The NIAL membership increased in 1904, with the introduction of a two-tiered structure: 50 academicians and 200 regular members.
 Academicians were gradually elected over the next several years.
-The elite group (academicians) were called the "Academy," and the larger group (regular members) was called the "Institute."
-This strict two-tiered system persisted for 72 years (1904–76).
+The elite group (academicians) were called the "Academy", and the larger group (regular members) was called the "Institute".
+This strict two-tiered system persisted for 72 years (1904–1976).

-In 1908, poet Julia Ward Howe was elected to the AAA, becoming the first female academician.
+In 1908, the poet Julia Ward Howe was elected to the AAA, becoming the first female academician.

 In 1976, the NIAL and AAA merged, under the name American Academy and Institute of Arts and Letters.
 The combined Academy/Institute structure had a maximum of 250 living U.S. citizens as members, plus up to 75 foreign composers, artists, and writers as honorary members.
 It also established the annual Witter Bynner Poetry Prize in 1980 to support young poets.
 The election of foreign honorary members persisted until 1993, when it was abandoned.

 Federally chartered corporation

-The Academy holds a Congressional charter under Title 36 of the United States Code (42 USC 20301 et seq.), making it one of the country's comparatively rare "Title 36" corporations.
+The academy holds a Congressional charter under Title 36 of the United States Code (42 USC 20301 et seq.), making it one of the country's comparatively rare "Title 36" corporations.
 The 1916 statute of incorporation established this institution among a small number of other similarly chartered patriotic and national organizations.
 The federal incorporation was originally construed primarily as an honor.
-The special recognition neither implies nor accords Congress any special control over the Academy, which functions independently.
+The special recognition neither implies nor accords Congress any special control over the academy, which functions independently.

 Active sponsors of Congressional action were Senator Henry Cabot Lodge of Massachusetts and former President Theodore Roosevelt.
 The process that led to the creation of this federal charter was controversial and the first attempt to gain the charter in 1910 failed.
 Lodge reintroduced legislation, which passed the Senate in 1913.
-The Academy was incorporated under the laws of the State of New York in 1914, which resulted in Congressional approval in 1916.
+The academy was incorporated under the laws of the State of New York in 1914, which resulted in Congressional approval in 1916.